Code-Institute-Submissions/holiday-milestone-project2/README.md

 ## Deployment

+- The code is hosted by master branch in GitHub
 - Deployed the project using hosting platform GitHub pages.
 - Running the code using GitPod.
 - Used the GitPod to run and debug my code within the workspace.